badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 To address the creeping issue of our first naive implementation we need to understand why this happens.

-Even without profiling, if you analyse what the code is doing, you will notice that we are drawing the **whole accumulated path** every time the a new dragging point is added.
+Even without profiling, if you analyse what the code is doing, you will notice that we are drawing the **whole accumulated path** every time a new dragging point is added.
 The path grows larger with every finger movement, which means we need to do more UI blocking work to draw the path.
 This will block the touch event processing and thus the perception of lag.

 We really don’t need to redraw the whole path every time, because the strokes will always go over what was drawn before, similar how the [Painter’s algorithm][painter] works.
 We should keep the work we do between points to a minimum for the UI to be responsive.